-Definition INCOMPLETE SUPPRESSION: HIV-VL > 200 copies/ mL at 6 months [®] after starting therapy in PLWH not previously on ART REBOUND: confirmed HIV-VL > 50 copies/mL in PLWH with previously undetectable HIV-VL General Review expected potency of the regimen measures Evaluate adherence, tolerability, drug-drug interactions, drug-food interactions, psychosocial issues Perform resistance testing on failing therapy (usually routinely available for HIV-VL levels > 200-500 copies/ mL and in specialised laboratories for lower levels of viraemia) and obtain historical resistance testing for archived mutations Tropism testing if considering MVC Consider TDM Review ART history Identify treatment options, active and potentially active drugs/combinations Management If HIV-VL > 50 and < 200 copies/mL: of virological Check for adherence failure (VF) Check HIV-VL 1 to 2 months later(ii) If genotype not possible, consider changing regimen based on past treatment and resistance history If HIV-VL confirmed > 200 copies/mL: Change regimen as soon as possible.
+Definition INCOMPLETE SUPPRESSION: HIV-VL > 200 copies/ mL at 6 months ® after starting therapy in PLWH not previously on ART REBOUND: confirmed HIV-VL > 50 copies/mL in PLWH with previously undetectable HIV-VL General Review expected potency of the regimen measures Evaluate adherence, tolerability, drug-drug interactions, drug-food interactions, psychosocial issues Perform resistance testing on failing therapy (usually routinely available for HIV-VL levels > 200-500 copies/ mL and in specialised laboratories for lower levels of viraemia) and obtain historical resistance testing for archived mutations Tropism testing if considering MVC Consider TDM Review ART history Identify treatment options, active and potentially active drugs/combinations Management If HIV-VL > 50 and < 200 copies/mL: of virological Check for adherence failure (VF) Check HIV-VL 1 to 2 months later(ii) If genotype not possible, consider changing regimen based on past treatment and resistance history If HIV-VL confirmed > 200 copies/mL: Change regimen as soon as possible.
 What to change will depend on the resistance testing results: If no resistance mutations found: re-check for adherence, perform TDM If resistance mutations found: switch to a suppressive regimen based on drug history; multidisciplinary expert discussion advised Goal of new regimen: HIV-VL < 50 copies/mL within 6 months

-In case of General recommendations: res demonstrated resistance mutations Use at least 2 and preferably 3 active drugs in the new regimen (including active drugs from previously used classes) based on resistance mutations present in current and earlier genotypic analyses Any regimen should use at least 1 fully active PI/b (e.g. DRV/r) plus 1 drug from a class not used previously e.g. INSTI, FI, or CCR5 antagonist (if tropism test shows R5 virus only), or 1 NNRTI (e.g. ETV), assessed by genotypic testing Alternatively, a regimen can be constructed with DTG (when fully active) plus 2 NRTIs, of which at least 1 NRTI is fully active Defer change if < 2 active drugs available, based on resistance data, except in PLWH with low CD4 count (< 100 cells/μL) or with high risk of clinical deterioration for whom the goal is the preservation of immune function through partial reduction of HIV-VL (> 1log10 reduction) by recycling If limited options, consider experimental and new drugs, favouring clinical trials (but avoid functional monotherapy).
-New drugs with promising results include humanised CD4+-binding antibody ibalizumab and attachment inhibitor fostemsavir (currently not licensed by the EMA) Treatment interruption is not recommended Consider continuation of 3TC or FTC in particular situations even if documented resistance mutation (M184V/I) If many options are available, criteria of preferred choice i In PLWH with very high baseline HIV-VL (> 100,000-500,000 copies/mL), achieving viral suppression may take longer than 6 months.
+In case of General recommendations: demonstrated resistance mutations Use at least 2 and preferably 3 active drugs in the new regimen (including active drugs from previously used classes) based on resistance mutations present in current and earlier genotypic analyses New regimen will usually use at least 1 fully active PI/b (e.g. DRV/b) plus a drug remaining fully active despite resistance to other drugs from the class (e.g. INSTI, NNRTI) and/or from a class not used previously e.g. INSTI, NNRTI, PI/b or CCR5 antagonist (if tropism test shows R5 virus only), assessed by genotypic testing.
+Alternatively, a regimen can be constructed with DTG (when fully active) plus 2 NRTIs, of which at least 1 NRTI is fully active Defer change if < 2 active drugs available, based on resistance data, except in PLWH with low CD4 count (< 100 cells/μL) or with high risk of clinical deterioration for whom the goal is the preservation of immune function through partial reduction of HIV-VL (> 1log10 reduction) by recycling If limited options, consider experimental and new drugs, favouring clinical trials (but avoid functional monotherapy).
+New drugs with promising results include humanised CD4+-binding antibody ibalizumab and attachment inhibitor fostemsavir (currently not licensed by the EMA) Treatment interruption is not recommended Consider continuation of 3TC or FTC in particular include: simplicity of the regimen, toxicity risks evaluation, drug-drug interactions, and future salvage therapy situations even if documented resistance mutation achieving viral suppression may take longer than 6 months.